What are the UN Sustainable Development Goals?

 SDG 4: Quality education

 Ensuring that all members of society have access to a good education is a cornerstone of social progress and a huge factor in securing a sustainable future.
-Globally, 265 million children are not in school: 22 per cent of these are primary school aged.
+Globally, 244 million children are not in school: 23 per cent are primary school age.
 But going to school doesn’t necessarily mean adequate education: 617 million schoolchildren still haven’t learned basic reading and maths skills.

 Tackling this means ensuring that, by 2030, all children have access to free, equitable primary and secondary education of a high standard, and all people can access further education.
 Part of every person’s education should focus on sustainable development and all it encompasses.

-The SDGs recognise that there is still progress to be made in the fight for Gender Equality.
-Girls are married as children, subjected to FGM and are at a high risk of violence, but in 49 countries there are no laws in-place to protect them.
+The SDGs recognise that there is still progress to be made in the fight for gender equality.
+Girls are married as children (one in five are married before their 18th birthday), subjected to female genital mutilation and are at a high risk of violence, but in 49 countries there are no laws in-place to protect them.

 SDG 6: Clean water and sanitation

 Clean, safe drinking water and access to hygienic sanitation is one of the most critical aspects of safe living.
 But on a daily basis, nearly 1,000 children die from entirely preventable diseases caused by unclean water.
-Currently 3 in 10 people have no access to safe drinking water, and 6 in 10 can’t access sanitation facilities.
+Currently 3.6 billion people, nearly half the world’s population, do not have access to safely managed sanitation in their home.

 By 2030, access to clean, safe water and hygienic sanitation should be universal.
 Countries should focus on the reduction of pollution and minimising irresponsible disposal of waste, effective resource management, and local initiatives.